HenriquesLab/Code-of-Conduct/README.md

 # Code-of-Conduct

-The following document outlines the code of conduct for the Optical Cell Biology Laboratory lead by Prof. [Ricardo Henriques](https://henriqueslab.github.io/).
+The following document outlines the code of conduct for the [Optical Cell Biology Laboratory](https://henriqueslab.github.io/) also known as HenriquesLab.
 This code of conduct applies to all members of the laboratory.

 ## How to behave with colleagues